-After our previous Blog post, Jawline Sculpting, Part I: Chin and Jawline Augmentation, the natural follow-up would be about reducing the jawline.
+After our previous Blog post, Jawline Sculpting, Part I: Chin and Jawline Augmentation, the natural follow-up would be about jawline slimming.
 Why reduce the jawline?
 There are multiple reasons.
 In my practice, the two reasons that people mention are to make their face “less round” appearing, and also to reduce the prominence of the jaw.

 The Round Face

 Once this swelling improves, the results of the surgery are seen.
-It can be combined with treatments to relax the massater muscle described above to further reduce the apparent size fo the jawline.
+It can be combined with treatments to relax the masseter muscle described above to further jawline slimming.

 My Personal Experience